samelat/samelat.github.io/content/about.md

 From 2017 I started researching DeFi, Crypto and Decentralized technologies in general and from then I cannot stop getting deep in this really interesting world.

 I created this space to write down all my research and keep it accessible not just for me but for anyone :).

+I also invite you to the blog of [CaMaGri](https://camagri.github.io/es/)